-They haven’t yet announced their new pricing model, and they just announced that they are changing it in 2019, so come back later when we have the update.
+They haven’t yet announced their new pricing model, and they just announced that they were changing it in 2019, so come back later when we have the update.

 Nifty is a Project Management tool that is gradually rising to the top.
-The solution provides its users with some useful features that enable smoother collaboration and better efficiency, which adds up to better project management.
+The solution provides its users with some useful features that enable smoother collaboration and better efficiency, leading to better project management.

-The Kanban board view allows users to categorize the tasks according to the progress done on them (New Tasks, In progress, and Completed), and the visual overview will enable managers to see the deadlines and milestones of the tasks in a glance.
+The Kanban board view allows users to categorize the tasks according to their progress (New Tasks, In progress, and Completed).
+The visual overview will enable managers to see the deadlines and milestones of the tasks at a glance.

 Users can filter tasks by user or milestones, and managers can assign team members to each task and control notifications.
 File storage is available for spreadsheets, code, images, videos, audios, and presentations.

-Nifty offers integrations with Google Drive and Google Calendar with integration to Slack currently on the works.
+Nifty offers integrations with Google Drive and Google Calendar with integration to Slack currently in the works.

-Unfortunately, being a relatively new player to the field means that Nifty is still a work in progress and lacks some essential features such as Gantt Charts, an activity dashboard, task priority, and task progress.
+Unfortunately, being a relatively new player in the field means that Nifty is still a work in progress and lacks essential features such as Gantt Charts, an activity dashboard, task priority, and task progress.

 Unfortunately, there is no time- or expense-tracking.